-The principal place of business of the Trust is located at Suite 305, 555 West 8th Avenue, Vancouver, British Columbia, V5Z 1C6.
+The address of the Trust is Suite 305, 555 West 8th Avenue, Vancouver, British Columbia, V5Z 1C6.

 Computershare Trust Company of Canada is the trustee ("Trustee") under the Declaration of Trust.
 Capital Direct Management Ltd. is the manager of the Trust ("Manager") under the Declaration of Trust.
 The principal place of business for the Trustee is located at Suite 600, 530 8th Avenue S.W., Calgary, Alberta, T2P 3S8.
-The principal place of business of the Manager is located at Suite 305, 555 West 8th Avenue, Vancouver, British Columbia, V5Z 1C6, and the registered office of the Manager is Suite 2600 Oceanic Plaza, 1066 West Hastings Street, Vancouver, British Columbia, V6E 3K1.
+The principal place of business of the Manager is located at Suite 305, 555 West 8th Avenue, Vancouver, British Columbia, V5Z 1C6, and the registered office of the Manager is currently Suite 2600 Oceanic Plaza, 1066 West Hastings Street, Vancouver, British Columbia, V6E 3K1